plainblack/Lacuna-Web-Client/docs/conventions.md

 # Window Conventions

+**Warning**: a lot of this is out of date.
+Try and follow the example of existing windows to if you're trying to implement a window.

 Every single window in the game (Stats or Mail, for example) are implemented in a certain way.
 We'll use the 'About' window as an example.

 ## Actions